 Composer, orchestrator and sound designer, Isabel Royán was born in Málaga, where she obtained her Music Composition Degree from the Conservatory of Málaga, as well as a Professional Piano degree and a degree in Communication (Journalism) from the University of Málaga.
 She obtained Suma Cum Laude with her final composition project Tríptico, a concert work for alto saxophone and symphonic orchestra.

-She has received specialized training in film scoring and scoring for video games at Pacific Northwest Film Scoring Program (Seattle Film Institute, Washington), under the guidance of the awarded composer Hummie Mann, among others.
+She has received specialized training in film scoring at Pacific Northwest Film Scoring Program (Seattle Film Institute, Washington), under the guidance of the awarded composer Hummie Mann, among others.
 She has also a Master’s Degree in Composition for Media and Video Games (Katarina Gurska Center, Madrid) and a Master’s Degree in Musical Heritage/Ethnomusicology and Flamenco Music (International University of Andalucía).
 She obtained Suma Cum Laude in both master’s dissertations.

 She has enhanced her music profile through several courses about media composition, film theory, audio production, audio implementation for video games, conducting, orchestrating, analysis, piano and pedagogics, having Norman Ludwin, Eva Gancedo and Fernando Velázquez as a mentors, among others.

 Her concert works include solo, chamber and orchestral music, as well as electroacoustic pieces and live electronics creations.
-Focusing on her music for media, she had composed scores not only for films, short-films and games, but also for ballets, web series, advertising, books, educational materials, web sites, video art and collections of paintings.
+Focusing on her music for media, she had composed scores not only for fiction and documentary films, series, short-films and games, but also for ballets, advertising, books, educational materials, web sites, video art and collections of paintings.